 Simple crafts are the best crafts.
 This one is so easy to do and each one costs under $3.50.
-A trip to the thrift shop and dollar store yielded everything I needed to complete this fall craft which will be part of an upcoming cozy fall decorating article for HGTV.
+A trip to the thrift shop and dollar store yielded everything I needed to complete this budget decor project, upcycled sweater hurricane wraps, which will be part of an upcoming cozy fall decorating article for HGTV.
 If you have an old sweater kicking around you can do it for even less.

 The “hurricanes” (or in this case, standard-issue vases) were 99 cents each at the thrift store.
 The sweater, which was $2.99, adds just the right amount of fall color and softness to drive the message home.
 Best of all, the sweater wraps can be switched out for something more holiday-inspired in a couple of months.

 There is very little sewing involved here and even knowing the most basic stitch will do.
 I was done with the entire project in less than 30 minutes.

 Before you start: